thekiiingbob/trush/README.md

 }
 ```

-`npx trush --config path/to/testrail.config.js` will generate the file.
+`npx github:thekiiingbob/trush --config path/to/testrail.config.js` will generate the file.

 `--output` if you want to specify the output file, otherwise it'll be `testrail-ui-script.txt`